John Eccles: Semele

 David's Review Corner

-John Worgan: harpsichord music - NEW!
+John Worgan: harpsichord music

 The organist and harpsichordist John Worgan (1724–90) was one of the most highly respected musicians in London.
 Handel admired his playing, and Burney described him as ‘very masterly and learned’.
 All that survives of his harpsichord music are a New Concerto, an independent Allegro non tanto and two collections, one of six sonatas and the other of thirteen teaching pieces.
 They encompass an eclectic variety of styles and a surprisingly wide range of emotions – proud, spirited, witty, impulsive, touching, vivacious – making Worgan sound something like an English Domenico Scarlatti.